jcatlantis/verve_task/README.md

 # Data Science Case Study
-#### Solutions with calculation details, as well as interactive plots can be found in the [jupyter notebook](https://github.com/jcatlantis/verve_task/blob/057ee6ba6a901d8c87c3741940234ef861a3c78f/analysis.ipynb).
+#### Solutions with calculation details can be found in the [jupyter notebook](https://github.com/jcatlantis/verve_task/blob/057ee6ba6a901d8c87c3741940234ef861a3c78f/analysis.ipynb).

 ### Load a json file with the data
 Some observations resulting form a simple exploratory data analysis (EDA):